After decades of trying to quit nail biting, I finally did it! In this post, I share four things that worked for me to break the habit – permanently.

-In some non-food news of the biting-but-not-chewing variety, I stopped biting my fingernails!
+In some non-food news of the biting-but-not-chewing variety, I quit nail biting!
 I realize that to most people this isn’t exactly Christmas card-worthy, but as a person who has tried many times over the years to stop, it’s no small feat.
 I have now gone 6 weeks without biting them.
 Since they say it takes 30 days to make a habit, I’m counting this as a very positive sign.

 I think that’s part of why it was such a hard habit to break.
 It isn’t truly problematic like smoking.
 As habits go, it’s a fairly innocuous (although unattractive) one.
 So that makes it tough to stop doing something that provides stress relief and isn’t causing any long-term damage.
 (There are sites that point to tooth damage because of biting, but I didn’t experience it.)